redhat-developer/vscode-java/README.md

 * `java.completion.importOrder` : Defines the sorting order of import statements.
 * `java.progressReports.enabled` : [Experimental] Enable/disable progress reports from background processes on the server.
 * `java.completion.overwrite` : When set to true, code completion overwrites the current text.
 When set to false, code is simply added instead.

+*New in 0.24.0:*

-* `java.format.settings.url` : Specifies the url or file path to the formatter xml file.
+* `java.format.settings.url` : Specifies the url or file path to the [Eclipse formatter xml settings](https://github.com/redhat-developer/vscode-java/wiki/Formatter-settings).
-* `java.format.settings.profile` : Specifies the formatter profile name.
+* `java.format.settings.profile` : Optional formatter profile name from the Eclipse formatter settings.
-* `java.format.comments.enabled` : Includes the comments during the formatting.
+* `java.format.comments.enabled` : Includes the comments during code formatting.

 Troubleshooting
 ===============